z--m-n/urbisphere-dm/docs/example_api.md

 ### GeoJSON

 The hierarchical structure of the xarray dataset is converted into a flat key-value name space, while attempting to maintain reference to `attrs`, `coords`, `data_vars`.
 In principle, this name space can be converted back into the original dataset's hierarchy.
-By default, the output contains aggregated statistics (mean, minimum, maximum) for different intervals (one hour, one day) for all variables in the dataset or datasets.
+By default, the output contains a `FeatureCollection` with aggregated statistics (mean, minimum, maximum) for different intervals (one hour, one day) for all variables in the dataset or datasets.

 <p align="center">
   <img src="data/images/Screenshot_api-geojson.png" height="350" title="Example GeoJSON">